There’s hardly a driver who has never been through that distressing episode when a tire (or two, god forbid) gets a little iron buddy stuck in it.

-Many a mechanic would shudder at the thought of plugging an injured tire without patching it from the inside, but sometimes it’s the only solution if you want to actually make it to the mechanic.
-(That being said, you should definitely take your car to a doctor as soon as possible.)
+Many Hamilton auto mechanics would shudder at the thought of plugging an injured tire without patching it from the inside, but sometimes it’s the only solution if you want to actually make it to the mechanic.
+(That being said, you should take your car to a doctor as soon as possible.)
 I’m sure you’ve had this motorist friend who claims that he’s been ridin’ for years with a nail in his tire, without losing any air.
-Don’t mind stories such as this, as you definitely want to make sure that everything is fine from the inside, as well as on the surface of your tire
+Don’t mind stories such as this, as you want to make sure that everything is fine from the inside, as well as on the surface of your tire.

-There’s pretty much nothing you can do with a flat and squashed tire.
+There’s nothing you can do with a flat and squashed tire.
 That’s why the first step is to inflate it.
 The second, of course, is to lift the vehicle and unscrew the tire to get it off.
-You’ll need an air pump, a jack, and pliers, but those are things that usually come with the car.
+You’ll need an air pump, a jack, and pliers, but those usually come with the car and will be available if you check before going on the road.

 Just spray the tire.
 You can really soak it and then look for the bubbles or foam to show you where the leak is.
 You can use tap water of course, but it will do the trick best when mixed with some soap.